D-Whipp/interview-questions/html/html-interview-questions.md

 ### inherit

 Here the element inherits or takes the property of its parent.

+### sticky

+A sticky element toggles between relative and fixed, depedning on the scroll position.
+It is positioned relative until a given offset position is met in the viewport - then it "sticks" in place.

-22. In how many ways you can display HTML elements?
+## In how many ways you can display HTML elements?

 ### inline